Otter Tail Corporation: Hydropower

 In the beginning, Otter Tail Power built a series of hydroelectric plants to provide power for its system and these served the company well until its expansion in the 1920s outstripped the dams' capacity (steam provided the bulk of the company's power needs from then on).
 The company has grown to such a point that today only about 1% of the company's needs still comes from hydropower.
 The dams are: Dayton Hollow (1909 - southwest of Fergus Falls), Hoot Lake (1914 / 1918 - east Fergus Falls), Pisgah (1918 - west Fergus Falls), Wright (rebuilt 1922 - downtown Fergus Falls), Taplin Gorge (1925 - northeast of Fergus Falls), and Bemidji (built early 1900s / purchased in 1944).
-Hoot Lake is unique in that the dam also forms the water intake for the coal-fired power plant nearby.
+Hoot Lake is unique in that the dam also formed the water intake for the coal-fired power plant that once stood nearby.
 Taplin Gorge's powerhouse is unique in that it was modeled after the Mausoleum of Theodoric at Ravenna, Italy.
+The company has since removed the Bemidji dam from its generation fleet (due to an equipment failure) but continues to operate the dam to regulate water levels on the lake behind the dam and the river downstream.

 Coal-fired plants

 After the company's load exceeded the capacity of its dams, the company then switched to coal to meet its energy requirements.
 A number of plants were added to its system in the 1920s, starting with Hoot Lake in 1921.
 The most important one was built near Washburn, ND in 1926, as it was one of the earliest large-scale plants to burn lignite exclusively.
 The company then added several more plants across the system in the late 1940s to meet the huge surge in demand after WWII, but when the company's Big Stone plant was completed in 1974, all of these smaller plants were retired and removed (the Washburn plant had been removed in 1969).
 The company completed its Coyote plant in 1981, after which another of the company's earlier plants (at Ortonville, MN) was removed.
 The Hoot Lake plant was the last of the company's early plants and the last that was 100% owned by the company.
 The plant began as an extension of the Hoot Lake hydro plant, with six additions built between 1921 and 1964.
-At the time of its retirement and demolition in 2021 (as part of Minnesota's commitment to moving away from reliable baseload generation to "green" sources of energy), only the two most recent units (built in 1959 and 1964) were still in operation.
-The company is also seeking to withdraw from its investment in the Coyote plant in western North Dakota, again, as part of Minnesota's commitment to abandon reliable baseload generation in favor of "green" energy sources.
+At the time of its retirement and demolition in 2021 (as part of Minnesota's commitment to carbon-free sources of energy), only the two most recent units (built in 1959 and 1964) were still in operation.
+The company is also seeking to withdraw from its investment in the Coyote plant in western North Dakota.